 Peanut shells are favorable to use as mulch.
 That can help reduce soil erosion and prevent the root of the plant from extreme climatic conditions.
 Also, after some time, it will decompose and provide good bacteria and fungus to the soil.

 When we talk about fertilizers, then all the organic fertilizers are a better choice than chemical fertilizers.
 Peanut shells are the best organic fertilizers that can easily be found in kitchen scraps.
 It is a carbonaceous compound and very useful for garden soil.

 Peanut shells are very helpful and can be composted in various ways.
 They are a good source of carbon or brown matter that can break down in the compost pile.
-Hence, instead of wasting peanut shells, add them into the compost bin and take advantage of its nutrients.
+Hence, instead of wasting peanut shells, add them to the compost bin and take advantage of their nutrients.

 Pistachio shells are another great source of organic material that adds bulk to the soil.
 But can you compost pistachio shells?
 Find out now.